Status: In Progress

 The system will periodically wake up, take a picture, process the image extracting the number displayed on the meters and transmit the value wirelessly.
 A wide range of different meters exists and many of them are located in environments with difficult lighting conditions.
 Therefore, analyzing the image on the edge will require robust pattern recognition algorithms.

-A prototype connecting GAPuino with the modem and able to send messages to a server has already been implemented.
-During this project, you will optimize the pipeline for energy efficiency, interface GAPuino with the ultra-low-power camera and build the pattern recognition application.
+A prototype connecting GAPuino with the modem and the low-power camera and able to send messages to a server is already available.
+During this project, you will train the NN model, deploy it on GAPuino, test the final device and optimize the pipeline for energy efficiency.

 The smart meter will be employed in an IoT scenario.
 The automatic recognition of the number displayed on the meter and its wireless transmission will replace the need for a person to read the meter and annotate the measurement.